 - Industrial and Systems Engineering

-Admission to EAS-Ph.D. programs follows general university regulations.
-Most students entering the program will have a Master of Science degree in a supporting field at UMass Dartmouth or elsewhere.
-Exceptionally qualified candidates may be accepted with a Bachelor of Science degree.
-Admissions criteria for the Ph.D. program include GRE scores, undergraduate and graduate GPA and a TOEFL score (if required).
+Admissions criteria for the PhD program include GRE scores (if required), undergraduate and graduate GPA and a TOEFL score (if required).
 Significant weight is also placed on reference letters, the applicant’s statement of purpose, and professional experience.
 Generally, an undergraduate GPA ≥ 3.00 (on a scale of 4.00) is required or a graduate GPA ≥ 3.25.
 Applicants whose native language is not English should have a minimum paper-based TOEFL score of 550, a computer-based TOEFL of 213 or an internet based TOEFL of 79.

-Applications indicating option preference(s) will be made directly to the Ph.D. program and reviewed by admissions committees in the selected option(s).
-Application deadlines are April-20 for fall semester and November-15 for spring semester.
+Applications indicating option preference(s) will be made directly to the PhD program and reviewed by admissions committees in the selected option(s).
+Application deadlines are February 1st for fall semester and November 15 for spring semester.
 Admission to all major options is made by the associate provost for graduate studies and the dean of the college of engineering upon the recommendation of the EAS-Graduate Program Director (GPD) and the admissions director of the major option.
-All Ph.D. students admitted to the program are eligible for assistantships and fellowships, which are awarded based on qualifications and availability.
+All PhD students admitted to the program are eligible for assistantships and fellowships, which are awarded based on qualifications and availability.

 - 6-credit hours of graduate-level mathematics or numerical analysis